$C^*$-algebras of labelled graphs III - $K$-theory computations

-In \cite{ck} Cuntz and Krieger showed how to associate a $C^*$-algebra $\mathcal{O}_A$ to a finite $0$-$1$ matrix $A$ with no zero rows or columns provided that the matrix satisfied a certain condition called (I).
+The motivation for our $K$-theory computations is to investigate the relationship between certain dynamical invariants of shift spaces and the $K$-theoretical invariants of $C^*$-algebras associated to these shift spaces.
+This connection was first brought to light in the work of Cuntz and Krieger in \cite{ck} where they showed how to associate a $C^*$-algebra $\mathcal{O}_A$ to a finite $0$-$1$ matrix $A$ with no zero rows or columns, provided that the matrix satisfied a certain condition called (I).
 In \cite[Proposition 3.1]{c} it was shown that the $K$-groups of a Cuntz-Krieger algebra are isomorphic to the Bowen-Franks groups of the shift of finite type $\textsf{X}_A$ associated to $A$ (see \cite{BF}).
 Thus, a deep connection was established between the combinatorially-defined $C^*$-algebra $\mathcal{O}_A$ and the (one-sided) shift of finite type $\textsf{X}_A$.
 Several generalisations of Cuntz-Krieger algebras have now been widely studied.

 Combining the universal algebra approach of \cite{aHR} and the graphical approach to Cuntz-Krieger algebras begun in \cite{ew}, graph algebras were introduced in \cite{kpr}.
 Graph algebras were originally defined for graphs satisfying a finiteness condition -- the need for this condition was removed by Fowler and Raeburn in \cite{fr} (see also \cite{flr}).
 Using a different approach, Exel and Laca showed how to associate a $C^*$-algebra to an infinite $0$-$1$ matrix with no zero rows or columns in \cite{el}.
 A link between graph algebras and Exel-Laca algebras was provided by the ultragraph algebras introduced by Tomforde (see \cite{tom,tom2}).